ourtigarage/hacktoberfest-leaderboard/README.md

 First, you need to install a `ruby` interpreter, alongside with the `gem` ruby package management tool.
 Visit [Ruby language website](https://www.ruby-lang.org) for more details.

+[JRuby](http://jruby.org/) is also supported.
+It's a popular ruby interpretter written in pure java.

 You'll probably need an editor too.
 [Notepad++](https://notepad-plus-plus.org/) is a simple alternative, [Visual Studio Code](https://code.visualstudio.com/) is a more advanced one.

 > If you're running behind a proxy, you'll need to set both environment variables `HTTP_PROXY` and `HTTPS_PROXY` before going further